WilliamBidle/Artifice/README.md

 ### Examples

-Detailed examples on how to use ***Baby TensorFlow*** can be found in the ***Examples.ipynb*** Jupyter Notebook, which includes demonstrations on image classification, picture recoloration, and autoencoder construction.
+Detailed examples on how to use ***Baby TensorFlow*** can be found in the ***Tutorial.ipynb*** Jupyter Notebook, which includes demonstrations on image classification, picture recoloration, and autoencoder construction.